 Rodrigo A. Orozco, Production Coordinator

-Ross Saxon, Creative Development Executive
+Ross Saxon, Head of Development

 Joining Braven as an investor and artistic adviser is Eugenia Silva’s newest venture.
 Supermodel, philanthropist, entrepreneur, worldwide brand ambassador for Giorgio Armani, Eugenia also has a law degree from the Universidad Complutense of Madrid.
 Through her career, she has worked with the most renowned photographers in the world, such as Mario Testino, Steven Meisel, Arthur Elgost, Bruce Weber, and Gilles Bensimon, and with the most celebrated designers including Giorgio Armani, Prada, Versace, Dior, Jean Paul Gaultier, and Carolina Herrera, among others.
 In addition to being the image of Magnum and Garnier, Eugenia currently publishes a monthly column in ELLE where she offers tips on fashion, beauty and travel, and a daily photoblog on the magazine’s website, called MY LOOKBOOK